Molyktech/ReactToDo-/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Reminder: store data in local storage, add a checkbox to toggle all to dos as completed
+Reminder to do: store data in local storage, add a link to show only completed todos, undone to dos and all todos

 ## Available Scripts